SachaDavidson/templatesmd/README.md

 ## Note

-TemplateSMD is a personal project that is still under active development.
+### TemplateSMD is a personal project that is still under active development.

-While it is functional and usable, some features may continue to evolve or change.

 Feedback, suggestions, and constructive criticism are always welcome —
 feel free to open an issue or share your thoughts if you have ideas to improve it.